let's talk

 Blog websites have a lot of content.
 Due to this, they require integration with a content management system.

-But, it should not compromise on the website content and quality.
+However, it should not compromise the website’s content and quality.
 They should take special care on the SEO side of site design and development.

 You can find good examples of blogs on websites like Microsoft Stories, Pando, and Fubiz.